 Q: Do the scorekeepers have to enter the official’s information prior to the game?

 A: Yes.
 The officials must provide their full name (first and last) as well as their RO Ref # to the scorekeeper so that it can be entered in the app.
 This must be done so that the information will be recorded on the electronic game sheet.
 An official signing in using their code for the game does not record their information on the game sheet.
 If an official does not have an RO ref #, they can provide the name of the city in which they reside to the scorekeeper who can then enter is into the field with the official’s name.
 (Ex: John Doe - City).
 This information will be used to contact the official in the event communication is needed.

 Q: Can the same code, for example scorekeeper code, be in use by two separate people, or on two devices, at the same time?

 A: No. The app was not designed to allow this to happen.
 Please also note that access to the various codes for all the roles are logged.
 Each time someone enters a code to view a game sheet the system tracks who logged in and when.

 Q: During the game, sometimes the on-ice official needs to see the game sheet, how does this work?

 A: The official can access the game sheet by entering the officials code for that specific game.
 The information that is entered by the scorekeeper will upload to the game sheet so that the official can see the details.
 If there is no Wi-Fi connection, and the information cannot be updated live, the official will have to go over to the scorekeeper to see the details via the scorekeeper’s device.

-Napean Ringette has put together a great page with instructions and tips on how to perform the duties of the scorekeeper.
+West Ottawa Ringette has put together a great page with instructions on how to complete a gamesheet.
 Follow the link below to view the page.